-He look perplexed.
+He looked perplexed.
 “Huh?”, he stammered.
-“Well. because I invited you and would like to have you as a guest”, he replied.
+“Well, because I invited you and would like to have you as a guest”, he replied.

 This fellow was stumped.
 “Well, it’s up to you.
 We would like to have you visit, but, it’s up to you”.